Noightmore/banka_na_ostro/docs/ConOps.md

   and there are no plans to implement installation on Windows.
   However, the Docker container in WSL should work.
 - Deployment: The application will be deployed inside a Docker container, based on the official Ubuntu image.
-- Client Requirements: The client-side of the application only requires a modern and up-to-date web browser.
+- Client Requirements: The client-side of the application only requires a modern and up-to-date web browser such as Firefox or Chrome.

+# Potential Errors and Possible Exceptions

+The following errors and exceptions may occur during the operation of the system:
+- Invalid account ID: if the user enters an invalid account ID or password, an error message will be displayed when trying to log in.
+- invalid email address: if there's an error with the user's email address, an error message gets displayed and also logged into a file.
+- In case there's a problem with downloading the file or the file integrity, exception will be thrown and logged into a file.
+- the user has insufficient funds -> the transaction will not complete, and a message will be displayed for the user.

 ## Conclusion